Deep learning with missing data: Introduction

 \subsection{Related literature}

 The desire to understand and explain the impressive empirical performance of deep learning represents a major current research theme in statistics and machine learning.
 One line of work provides explicit rates of convergence through the lens of approximation theory and empirical process theory, assuming that the empirical risk can be minimised sufficiently well.
-Minimax optimality (in terms of the sample size) of neural networks has been studied, for example, in the context of nonparametric regression \citep{bauer2019on,imaizumi2019deep,schmidt-hieber2020nonparametric,kohler2021rate,jiao2023deep,fan2024factor}, classification \citep{bos2022convergence,zhang2024classification}, the partially linear Cox model \citep{zhong2022deep} and density estimation \citep{bos2023supervised}.
-In particular, it is now known that neural networks can avoid the curse of dimensionality in nonparametric regression under a compositional H\"older assumption \citep{schmidt-hieber2020nonparametric,kohler2021rate}.
+Minimax optimality (in terms of the sample size) of neural networks has been studied, for example, in the context of nonparametric regression \citep{bauer2019on,imaizumi2019deep,schmidt-hieber2020nonparametric,kohler2021rate,jiao2023deep,bhattacharya2023deep,fan2024factor}, classification \citep{bos2022convergence,zhang2024classification}, the partially linear Cox model \citep{zhong2022deep} and density estimation \citep{bos2024supervised}.
+In particular, it is now known that neural networks can exploit low-dimensional structure in nonparametric regression under a compositional H\"older assumption \citep{schmidt-hieber2020nonparametric,kohler2021rate}.
 While most of the bounds in the work mentioned above have pre-factors depending exponentially on the covariate dimension or the number of variables on which the regression function depends, \citet{jiao2023deep} provide upper bounds that depend only polynomially on the dimension, using the approximation scheme of \citet{lu2021deep}, while \citet{imaizumi2019deep} allow discontinuities in the regression function.
-Other research directions focus on understanding the training dynamics of neural networks.
-These include the analysis of stochastic gradient descent for extremely (or infinitely) wide neural networks, known as the Neural Tangent Kernel regime \citep{jacot2018neural,du2018gradient,arora2019exact}, and single hidden layer neural networks in the proportional asymptotics regime \citep{mei2018mean,mei2022generalization}.
+Other research directions focus on understanding the training dynamics of neural networks, for example through Neural Tangent Kernels \citep{jacot2018neural,du2018gradient,arora2019exact}, Tensor programs \citep{yang2021tensor, littwin2023adaptive}, and mean-field limits \citep{chizat2018global, mei2018mean, mei2022generalization, suzuki2023convergence}.
+Recently, the in-context learning ability of Transformers has also been exploited to build foundation models for tabular data \citep{hollmann2025accurate}; theoretical results on in-context nonparametric regression have been studied by, e.g., \citet{kim2024transformers,ma2025optimal,ching2026efficient}.